 Trees

 Our 17 acre Common is a predominantly mature oak, ash, field maple and hornbeam woodland with several ancient and veteran trees.
 More than 200 species have been recorded, including woodland and grassland species.
 There are three layers of the woodland, namely the ground cover, the shrub layer, and the canopy, which is composed of both native (hornbeam, ash, English oak, field maple) and non-native (horse chestnut, sycamore) species.
-The mature canopy provides unique microhabitats of glades and coppice woodland, providing habitat for songbirds, bats and invertebrates.
+The mature canopy provides unique micro-habitats of glades and coppice woodland, providing habitat for songbirds, bats and invertebrates.

 A malus (apple) tree blossoms at Petersham Common Woods in March